 - 1. Unprofessional conduct in the practice of child welfare activities shall include without limitation: - a.
 Permitting, aiding, or abetting an unlicensed person in performing activities that require a professional license; - b.
-Misrepresenting type or status of education, training, expertise, licensure, or professional affiliations;
+Misrepresenting type or status of education, training, expertise, licensure, or professional affiliations; - c.
+Failing to maintain confidentiality, except as otherwise required or permitted by law, of all information that has been received from a client in confidence during the course of services;

-- c.
-Failing to maintain confidentiality, except as otherwise required or permitted by law, of all information that has been received from a client in confidence during the course of services; - d.
+- d.
 Violating the ethical standards adopted by the board; - e.
 Failing to report to the Licensing Unit any disciplinary action taken against the child welfare agency by another jurisdiction, domestic or international, the surrender of a license, or loss of authorization to practice child welfare activities in another jurisdiction; - f.
 Failing to comply with any stipulation or agreement with the board involving probation or a settlement of any disciplinary matters; and - g.
 Engaging in behavior that could be viewed as sexual, dangerous, exploitative, or physically harmful to children.

-110 Inspections, Investigations & Corrective Action
+110 Inspections, Investigations, & Corrective Action

 - 1. The Licensing Specialist shall conduct inspections to ensure continued compliance with licensing standards. - 2.
 The Licensing Specialist shall investigate complaints of alleged violation of licensing standards against all residential facilities and may participate in investigations of alleged child maltreatment. - 3.
 The agency shall cooperate with the Licensing Unit in conducting inspections and investigations and shall provide information required to verify compliance with rules. - 4.
 Inspections and investigations may be scheduled or unscheduled, at the discretion of the Licensing Specialist, and may be conducted outside regular working hours. - 5.
 The frequency of inspections shall be at the discretion of the Licensing Unit and may be based on the agency's compliance history. - 6.
 At the discretion of the Licensing Unit, a multi-disciplinary team may be asked to advise the Licensing Specialist during initial approval or during inspections.
 This team may include a professional in the appropriate field. - 7.
 Upon finding any violations of licensing standards, the Licensing Specialist shall issue to the agency a corrective action notice, which shall state: - a.
 A factual description of the conditions that constitute a violation of the standard; - b.
 The specific law or standard violated; and - c.
-A reasonable time frame within which the violation shall be corrected.
+A reasonable time frame within which the violation shall be corrected. - 8.
+The agency shall provide a written corrective action plan, when requested to do so, by the Licensing Specialist in a corrective action notice.